IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 - You've created your account
 - You've created a dataverse or added a dataset
-- Another Dataverse user has requested access to restricted files in a dataset that you published (If instead you submitted the dataset for review, the curators of the dataverse that contains your dataset will get a notification about requests to access your restricted files.)
+- Another Dataverse user has requested access to restricted files in a dataset that you published (if you submitted your dataset for review and it was published by a curator, the curators of the dataverse that contains your dataset will get a notification about requests to access your restricted files.)
 - A file in one of your datasets has finished the ingest process

 Notifications will only be emailed one time even if you haven't read the notification on the Dataverse site.